dsmrreader/dsmr-reader/docs/installation.rst

 --------------------
 .. seealso::

-    There are also a Docker versions available for DSMR-reader.
+    There are also Docker versions available for DSMR-reader.
 These are hosted and maintained by third parties.
 More information can be found here:

     DSMR-reader in Docker by `ualex73`: